Connaught Laboratories: Trial and expansion of the polio vaccine: 1946-1960s

 In 1949, researchers at Connaught discovered a purely synthetic blend of 60 ingredients that efficiently fed the cells required to cultivate viruses.
 They named it "Medium 199", having hit upon the mix after 198 attempts and more than two years or experimentation.
 In November 1951, the Medium 199 team supplied the poliovirus research team with a sample that effectively resolved the roadblocks that poliovirus research had run into in cultivating the poliovirus.
 News of the success reached Jonas Salk in Pittsburgh, who upon receiving the supply of Medium 199 was able to prepare a small supply of the polio vaccine for its first human use.
 Meanwhile, Leone N. Farrell, also a researcher at Connaught and one of the few women to earn a Ph.D. in the sciences in the first half of the twentieth century, led progress in large-scale production methods.
 In early July 1953, National Foundation for Infantile Paralysis sponsored a mass field trial across 44 U.S. States, Canada, and Helsinki, Finland.
-Connaught became responsible for the field trial supply of bulk poliovirus fluids, and shipped out some 3,000 litres of it.
-On April 12, 1955, the vaccine was announced to be 60-90% effective against the three antigenic types of poliovirus and was immediately licensed for use in U.S. and Canada.
+Connaught became responsible for the field trial supply of bulk poliovirus fluids and shipped out some 3,000 litres of it.
+On April 12, 1955, the vaccine was announced to be 60-90% effective against the three antigenic types of poliovirus and was immediately licensed for use in the U.S. and Canada.

-In the U.S., licenses for vaccine production was granted to five pharmaceutical companies: Eli Lilly, Parke-Davis, Wyeth, Pitman-Moore, and Cutter.
+In the U.S., licenses for vaccine production were granted to five pharmaceutical companies: Eli Lilly, Parke-Davis, Wyeth, Pitman-Moore, and Cutter.
 Shortly thereafter, in what became known as the Cutter incident, some batches of the vaccine from California's Cutter Laboratories led to an outbreak of polio and was immediately recalled.
-The Epidemic Intelligence Service of the Communicable Disease Center found that two production pools made by Cutter Labs contained live poliovirus.
-On May 7, the U.S. Surgeon General suspended the country's entire vaccine program.
+The Epidemic Intelligence Service of the Communicable Disease Center found that two production pools made by Cutter Laboratories contained live poliovirus.
+The U.S. Surgeon General suspended the country's entire vaccine program on May 7, 1955.

-In Canada, Connaught's vaccine was the only version in use, and had demonstrated no cases of polio linked with its production.
+In Canada, Connaught's vaccine was the only version in use and had demonstrated no cases of polio linked with its production.
 Therefore, Canadian use of the vaccine continued uninterrupted.
 Political and public health confidence in the vaccine north of the border during the Cutter incident helped pave the way for the U.S. to resume polio immunizations in July 1955.

 The Connaught Laboratories continued to improve and expand polio vaccine production during the latter half of the 1950s and into the early 1960s.